Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ## Project Overview

-This application creates a captive portal for a Wi-Fi hotspot.
-It features a unique two-server architecture for enhanced security and manageability.
+This application creates a captive portal for a Wi-Fi hotspot, running on a single, efficient Node.js server.

-- **Portal Server (Port 3001)**: Handles all user-facing interactions for the local Wi-Fi network.
-This includes the voucher/coin login page, session management, and hardware integration.
-It is designed to be private and only accessible to clients connected to the hotspot.
+- **Unified Server (Port 3001)**: A single, robust Express.js application handles all user-facing interactions (voucher/coin login), secure admin panel APIs (dashboard, settings), and hardware integration.
+This simplified architecture removes complexity and improves reliability.
-- **Admin Server (Port 3002)**: A separate, dedicated server for the admin panel.
-This allows for secure remote management of the hotspot (dashboard, voucher generation, settings) over the WAN, without exposing the user portal to the internet.
-- **Frontend**: A single React application that is compiled into a static JavaScript bundle for performance and reliability.
-It communicates with the appropriate backend server depending on whether it's rendering the user portal or the admin panel.
+- **Frontend**: A single React application compiled into a static JavaScript bundle for performance.
+It intelligently communicates with the backend, rendering either the user portal or the admin panel based on the URL.
 - **Database**: A persistent PostgreSQL database stores all vouchers, sessions, and system settings, ensuring data is safe across reboots.

 ## Hardware & Software Prerequisites